TurboVega/agwin/README.md

 ><b>NOTE!</b> This is not a complete window system in terms of providing common widgets, etc. It is a framework for drawing windows, which may be enhanced to include various widgets and typical window-based applications.

+><b>NOTE!</b> When <b>agwin</b> was modified to use VDP buffers, it was not edited to redo the buffer(s) when a window is resized.
+At some point, that aspect must be fixed in order to make <b>agwin</b> more useful.
+At present, a window should not be resized, including being maximized, because doing so will likely cause issues.
+I don't expect the fix to be a huge one, likely just deleting and recreating the buffers, but it is important.

 <b>agwin</b> provides a set of commmon "core" functions that may be called by applications.
 Some of them are intended to be called directly, using pointers from a jump table.
 Some may be used indirectly via window messages.

 <b>agwin</b> is built using AgonDev, from this repository: